-First Friday Adoration--Feb 3rd at St Joseph Church; 12:00 Noon-4:00 PM.
-Divine Mercy at 3:00 PM, Litany of the Precious Blood and Rosary
+First Friday Adoration--Aug 4th at St Joseph Church; 12:00 Noon-4:00 PM.
+Divine Mercy at 3:00 PM, Litany of the Precious Blood and Rosary.
+Devotion of Reparation to the Sacred Heart of Jesus.

 Daily Adoration--at St Joseph Church, following the 7:15 AM mass, for one hour.

-First Saturday Devotion to Mary-- Feb 4th at Mary Queen of Peace.
+First Saturday Devotion to Mary-- Aug 5th at Mary Queen of Peace.
 Rosary at 3:00 PM.
 Reconciliation.
-Mass at 4:00 PM
+Mass at 4:00 PM.
+Our Lady promised “to assist at the hour of death, with the graces necessary for salvation" to all those who fulfilled the first five Saturday Devotions in five consecutive months.

 My God, I adore your greatness, I know your tenderness.
 Your majesty humbles me, your love calls me, attracts me, inspires my confidence.
 You are the God of Mount Sinai, also of the manger, Calvary, and the Eucharist.
 In you there is no past, nor future, that is why you have always had me present in your heart.
 Leave in heaven all your greatness and splendor.
 I will see them someday, hoping in your mercy.
 For now, come within my reach as Bread from heaven.
 Come as little as you were sleeping in the arms of Mary, or as you were at work in Nazareth, because thus you seem to me closer than when you fashioned the world.
 Come, Jesus.
 Filled with gratitude for you, I adore you.
 Mary, make me love your Son Jesus as the Principle behind all things, not with a fear that paralyzes and discourages, but with a love that knows no limits.
 Blessed Concepcion Cabrera de Armida